pgfrank1/AdvJava2022/screenshots-and-reflections/self-evaluation/self-evalUnit4.md

 | Unix Environment |     |     |     | x   |
 |------------------|-----|-----|-----|-----|
-I believe I am exemplary here as I have never ran into any Unix specific issues.
+I believe I am exemplary here as I have never run into any Unix specific issues.
 If I ever have, I can easily fix the issue on my own.
 I have a few different Ubuntu servers running here at home for ad blocking and for my file server.

 | Git and GitHub |     |     |     | x   |
 |----------------|-----|-----|-----|-----|
-I haven't ran into any issues with using Git and GitHub.
+I haven't run into any issues with using Git and GitHub.
 With project 4, I feel that I went above the expectations with the new commit syntax.

 | Java I/O classes |     |     | x   |     |